 Fuel consumption of a hybrid car is similar to a Diesel-engined car, only that, obviously, it is much less pollutant than a Diesel car.
 Hybrids typically consume less fuel in city driving than in highways, unlike a normal car.

 The traditional, conventional brakes are not removed, for emergency stops.
 The power steering now works with electricity, and some trunk volume is lost because of the special battery.
-No need to plug the car to the wall at night.
+There is no need to plug the car to the wall at night.

 The price of a hybrid car is higher than a normal car's, similar to the extra price you pay for a Diesel-engined car.
 But in many places there are tax incentives.

 Manufacturers are offering after-sale guarantees similar to the guarantees of their normal cars, or even better yet.

 The first modern hybrid car was the Toyota Prius, introduced to the market in 1997.
 This vehicle was exclusively designed for this alternative technology, with a highly aerodynamic bodywork and other details.
 Until 2003, more than 100 000 units were sold, and for 2004 an improved Prius appeared, similar in size to a Corolla.
 The new 2017 Prius has a 1,8-L gasoline engine of 71 kW (96 cv, 95 hp), together with an electric motor of 53 kW (72 cv, 71 hp).
 The combined maximum power is 90 kW (123 cv, 121 hp).
 This fourth-generation Prius, with basic equipment, sells for 2017 for a MSRP of US$ 24,685 in the U.S. market and comes with a warranty for the hybrid part of 8 years or 160 000 km.